mahmoud3x0/Assembly-Projects/x86/README.md

 ## How to Run

-Run the program using an x86 assembler and emulator.
+Run the program using an x86 emulator.